spdx/spdx-spec/docs/serializations.md

 these native mechanisms.
 All remaining properties shall be serialized within the SpdxDocument element itself.

-A serialization shall contain at most one SpdxDocument.
+A serialization must not contain more than one SpdxDocument.

 A given instance of serialization shall define at most one SpdxDocument element.